jfrank-summit/home-ai/README.md

 ## Overview

 This is an experimental project aimed at building an AI-powered smart home system.
+Born from a father-son collaboration, this project combines the excitement of teaching and learning with the goal of creating practical AI applications.
 The project explores the integration of artificial intelligence with home automation technologies to create a more intuitive, efficient, and adaptive living environment.

 ## Project Goals